Springer AI Guidelines

 Evidence

 • While legal issues relating to AI-generated images and videos remain broadly unresolved, Springer Nature journals are unable to permit its use for publication.
-There are limited exceptions, for example, if AI-generated images or video are a subject of the research of an article.
-All exceptions must be labelled clearly as generated by AI within the image field.
 Not included in this policy are text-based and numerical display items, such as: tables, flow charts and other simple graphs that do not contain images.
+Use of an LLM should be properly documented in the Methods section (and if a Methods section is not available, in a suitable alternative part) of the manuscript.

 AI Status